Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Jayesh ordered egg fu yung, a banana split and a frappuccino at the local KFC and got it along with a complementary platter of lobster thermidor.
+Jayesh goes bob-sledding in a coffin.
+It's the only time he can get some private time on the snow fields to have his threesomes.

-Updated on: [28/12/2025]
+Updated on: [29/12/2025]
 <!-- #jokeEnd -->